NCAR/ccpp-framework/doc/CCPPtechnical/source/Overview.rst

 is exchanged among parameterizations.
 During runtime, the CCPP-Framework is responsible for communicating the necessary variables between the host model and the parameterizations.

-There are multiple options to build the CCPP (see more detail in Chapter 3).
+There are multiple options to build the CCPP (see more detail in :numref:`Chapter %s <ConfigBuildOptions>`).
 For example, with the CCPP dynamic build, all the CCPP-compliant parameterizations are compiled into a library which is linked to the host model at runtime.
 Conversely, with the CCPP static build, one or more physics suites are compiled into a library and linked to the host model